sjscott84/fullstack-nanodegree-vm/README.md

 Clone this GitHub repository and save to your local machine.
 CD into project and then the vagrant folder in this project.
 In the terminal enter 'vagrant up' and once done enter 'vagrant ssh'.
 CD into /vagrant to enter the virtual machine.

-## Creating a database for the tournament project

-To create a database enter psql in the terminal and then enter 'create database tournament;'.
-To connect to the database enter \c tournament.
-You can then create the tables by entering \i tournament.sql.
-Exit psql by entering \q.

-## Running tournament project

-CD into tournament and enter 'python tournament_test.py' to run the tests for this project.

 ## Creating a database for the catalog project